YanKlInnomme/FoundryVTT-k4lt-assets/README.md

 Here's the link to listen to the full KULT Divinity Lost OST on the Bandcamp platform: https://helmgast.bandcamp.com/album/kult-divinity-lost-original-game-soundtrack.

-If you like the module and have the means to do so, you can buy me a coffee (https://www.buymeacoffee.com/yank) to show your support and help me continue development.
-In any case, I hope you have a great time, and please don't hesitate to contact me if you have any comments or problems to report.
+If you like the module and have the means to do so, you can support me by offering me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
+Your support would be greatly appreciated and will aid ongoing development.
+In any case, I hope you have a rewarding and enjoyable experience.
+Please feel free to contact me with any comments or issues.

 ## Licenses